 As you pass the Demala Adhikari Viharaya and walk towards the current new temple, you will come across another large conserved stupa on a square platform.
-The platform is about 1.5 meter in high and a side is 36.6 meters long.
+The platform is about 1.5 meters in high and a side is 36.6 meters long.
 A 60 cm wide support rubble wall has been built around the platform and a 30 cm wide brick wall has been built surrounding the rubble wall to strengthen the platform.

 Temple Complex VI

-South of the above stupa, along the road to the new temple lies the next Panchayathana temple complex.
+South of the above stupa, along the road to the new temple, lies the next Panchayathana temple complex.
 A meter wide brick wall surrounds this temple.
 The main Wahalkada entrance to the temple lies on the west and the exit on the east.
 There Wahalkada at the entrance is more collaborative than the exit.
 All the buildings which composite a Panchayathana, wiz Stupa, Image House (Prathimagara), Bodhi Enclosure (Bodhigara), Seema Malakaya (pohoya geya) can be seen within the perimeter of this temple.
 In addition there is what is believed to be ruins of a Tampita Viharaya.

 As you enter from the entrance, you come across the image house to the left.
-The entrance consist of a plain moonstone, three granite steps and two brick steps.
+The entrance consists of a plain moonstone, three granite steps and two brick steps.
 The entrance is 4½ feet wide.
 There are indications of a large wooden door frame with double doors.
 The Buddha image as well as the platform on which the image stood is totally destroyed.

 The foundations of a building measuring 16×16 feet on the southern side of the image house is named the Tampita Viharaya.
-Other than few pillars, a plain moonstone and one stone step nothing much remains of this building.
+Other than a few pillars, a plain moonstone and one stone step nothing much remains of this building.

 There are two stupas belonging to this temple.
 The primary stupa stands on a 2.3 meter high square platform.
 The platform is 21×21 meters in size and has been reinforced by a ½ meter thick rubble wall and a 35 cm brick wall surrounding the outer wall.
-Eleven stone steps are found on southern side to enter the sand terrace of the stupa.
+Eleven stone steps are found on the southern side to enter the sand terrace of the stupa.
 The entrance pavilion to the terrace is 3.7×2.2 meters in size.
-The remains of the stupa is currently 4.1 meters high and has a diameter of 10 meters.
+The remains of the stupa is currently 4.1 meters high and have a diameter of 10 meters.

 Dalada Maligawa (Temple of Tooth) and Unexcavated Area

 As you walk towards the Rajamana Viharaya from the Panchawasa Temple Complex VI, you will see some ruins to your left.
 This area has not been excavated.
-However, you will see rock pillars of an ancient building mostly intact.
+However, you will see the rock pillars of an ancient building mostly intact.
 Next to it lies the building known as the Dalada Maligawa.
 This is a large building 17.5 meters long and 8 meters wide.
-The 32 rock pillars of the building lies on a 1.3 meter high platform.
+The 32 rock pillars of the building lie on a 1.3 meter high platform.
 The pillars are approximately 25×20 cm in diameter and 2.45 meters high.
 This structure was conserved in 1970 with a roof built over the pillars.
-There are no historical records of the Dhantha Dhathu (tooth relic of Buddha) being moved to Panduwasnuwara at any time, it is generally believed that this stucture would have belong to the ancient Anuradhapura era Mirisapiti Viharaya when this area was called Muhunnaruwa.
+There are no historical records of the Dhantha Dhathu (tooth relic of Buddha) being moved to Panduwasnuwara at any time, it is generally believed that this structure would have belonged to the ancient Anuradhapura era Mirisapiti Viharaya when this area was called Muhunnaruwa.

 Chakrawala Kottaya (චක්රාවාල කෝට්ටය)